rabbitmq/rabbitmq-msg-store-index-eleveldb/README.md

 The goal of the plugin is to provide "infinite" (limited by disk size only) message store with constant memory usage.

-The plugin uses a rotating bloom filter to detact entries which weren't added, or were removed from the index.
+The plugin uses a rotating bloom filter to detect entries which weren't added, or were removed from the index.
 This reduce a throughput for messages that are consumed before being synced to disk.